-3. The Static Vision Agent
+4. The Static Vision Agent

-As hinted before, the static vision agent (SVA) is a catadioptric omnidirectional camera composed of a standard perspective camera and a hyperbolic mirrorb.
+As hinted before, the static vision agent is composed of a catadioptric omnidirectional camera composed of a standard perspective camera and a hyperbolic mirror^a.

-To detect the intruder, the image is segmented into a moving foreground and into a stationary background.
-As we said, our system is designed to work in a dynamic environment in which the objects and the obstacles might change configuration over time.
+To detect the intruder the image is segmented into a moving foreground and into the stationary background.
+As we said, our system is conceived to work in a dynamic environment in which the objects and the obstacle might change configuration in time.
 For this reason we adopted a historical background subtraction algorithm.
 In this technique the background image is not a static image, but it is updated frame after frame slowly incorporating changes in the scene.

-In Fig. 4 is depicted a sequence in which the history image is changing to incorporate a black object moved close to the omnidirectional camera staying there for a long time.
-On the left image, the object is just a ghost on the top left of the image, in the centre image, the ghost of the object becomes more perceptible, on the right image the object is merged into the historical background.
-The historical background is calculated according to bThe camera and the hyperbolic mirror are kindly lent by Prof. H. Ishiguro of Osaka University.
+In Fig. 3 is depicted a sequence in which the history image is changing to incorporate a person that entered the scene and was stationary for a long time.
+On the left image, the person is just a ghost in the image on the left of the door, in the middle image, the ghost of the person become more tangible, on the right image the person is merged into the background.